 Hydrangea bushes boast large, colorful flowers that grow throughout spring and summer but withdraw during fall and winter; hence, seeing a dormant plant is not unusual.

-However, failing to blossom or grow altogether in the following spring may indicate that your plant is suffering from winter stress or simply dying.
+However, failing to blossom or grow all together in the following spring may indicate that your plant is suffering from winter stress or simply dying.

-Therefore, it is vital to make a clear separation between a dormant and dying plant.
+Therefore, it is vital to make a clear separation between a dormant and a dying plant.

 Check whether Hydrangea is dead or dormant by scratching the stem surface.
 No green stems underneath with zero sprouts may indicate a dead plant, while a live branch but no growth indicates a winter stressed plant.